Masking and Sequence Actors

 Common input arguments of masking Actors are:

 • flowName - the name of the flow or Actor to be executed in order to obtain a masked value.
-This parameter has been added to the Masking Actor - for enabling the execution of the data generation flow or Actor - which generates a fake value.
+This input argument has been added to the Masking Actor - for enabling the execution of the data generation flow or Actor - which generates a fake value.

-• category - this parameter has been added by Fabric 6.5.3 and it indicates when the masking Actor needs to generate a new value, e.g., when masking sensitive data or replacing the ID (sequence).
-The following values can be set in the category:
+• category - this input argument has been added by Fabric 6.5.3 and it indicates when a masking Actor needs to generate a new value, e.g., in case of masking sensitive data or replacing the ID (sequence).
+The following values can be set in the category input argument:

 • enable_sequences, which generates a new ID value